trev3d/vrcfox/README.md

 ## TODO:
 - [ ] Better screenshots
+- [ ] Add body geometry.
+Right now the only thing under the coat is air!
+- [ ] Revise visemes and expression
 - [ ] Face tracking support
-- [ ] Revise visemes and expressions.
-They're a little scuffed.
 - [ ] Limited outfit customization (something better than that drab grey coat!)
-- [ ] Add body geometry.
-Right now the only thing under the coat is air!

 ## Some notes:
 ⚠️ The blender file contains an export script for easy exporting. ⚠️ It merges all the meshes in a way that *preserves blendshapes on only the head.* ⚠️ It also *doesn't undo the mesh merge automatically, so you need to undo every time you export!!*